Getting started with telehealth for emergency departments

 - As a triage point upon entering the emergency department

-- Receiving care once in the emergency department
+- Once patients are receiving care in the emergency department

 Although telehealth technology in the emergency department provides many benefits — especially during public health emergencies — it’s not a replacement for in-person care.
-Make sure to thoroughly research your options for providing care and understand their impact.
+Make sure to research your options for providing care to understand their impact.